 - Deep Vein Thrombosis and Pulmonary Embolism

 - Find a local Cardiologist in your town

 What are the complications of deep vein thrombosis?

 Pulmonary embolism is the major complication of deep vein thrombosis.
 It can present with chest pain and shortness of breath and is a life-threatening condition.
-More than 90% of pulmonary emboli arise from the legs.
+Most often pulmonary emboli arise from the legs.

 Post-phlebitic syndrome can occur after a deep vein thrombosis.
 The affected leg can become chronically swollen and painful with skin color changes and ulcer formation around the foot and ankle.